© ericdentinger.com

 (chorus)

-The famous lines “Should old acquaintance be forgot” and of course “Auld Lang Syne (Old long since/ago)” seem to appear in a 17th century poem, first published in 1711 (Watson's Choice Collection of Scots Poems).
+The famous first verse "Should old acquaintance be forgot" and the expression "Auld Lang Syne" (which can be translated as "long ago" or "once upon a time") seem to appear for the first time in a 17th century poem published in 1711 (Watson's Choice Collection of Scots Poems).

-Other tunes can also be linked with it, like Sir Alexander Don's Strathspey, Coming Thro' The Rye, etc.
+Other tunes seem to be modelled on the structure of this melody that we can therefore also find more or less with Sir Alexander Don's Strathspey, Coming Thro' The Rye, etc...

-As for Amazing Grace, its popularity is worldwide, particularly in Far East (Japan, …).
+Like Amazing Grace, its popularity is international, especially in the Far East.

 GAELIC AIR